GNOME/gimp-help/README.md

 #### How to add localized screenshots

-As far as I am aware localized images can't be handled directly through DamnedLies.
-Discuss with your language team what to do first, but in the end they need to be committed to the gimp-help repository, by your language team.
+Localized images also need to be reviewed first by your language team through DamnedLies.
+Discuss with your language team how to do that, after review they need to be committed to the gimp-help repository by opening a Merge Request (MR).
+Either your language team leader opens the MR with the localized images, or at the very least the team leader needs to comment on the MR that the changes are vetted and reviewed by your team.

 All images are stored in the top-level 'images' folder.
 Original screenshots in English are in the 'C' subfolder.
 Localized screenshots